YottaDB/YDBDoc/AcculturationGuide/gtmacculturation.rst

              }
    gtmuser@philadelphia:~/enc$

-Create the database key file from the gtm_workshop_key.txt file from Helen.
+Create the database key file from the gtm_workshop_key.txt file from Mary.

 .. parsed-literal::
    gtmuser@philadelphia:~/enc$ gpg --decrypt <../gtm_workshop_key.txt | gpg --encrypt --armor --default-recipient-self --output gtm.key
    You need a passphrase to unlock the secret key for
-   user: "Phil Keyuser (Demo for GT.M Workshop) <phil.keyuser@gt.m>" 2048-bit RSA key, ID 6403B065, created 2014-12-05 (main key ID BDA0E521)
+   user: "Ken Keyuser (Demo for Acculturation) <ken.keyuser@yottadb>" 2048-bit RSA key, ID 6403B065, created 2018-01-22 (main key ID BDA0E521)

-   gpg: encrypted with 2048-bit RSA key, ID 6403B065, created 2014-12-05 "Phil Keyuser (Demo for GT.M Workshop) <phil.keyuser@gt.m>"
+   gpg: encrypted with 2048-bit RSA key, ID 6403B065, created 2018-01-22 "Ken Keyuser (Demo for Acculturation) <ken.keyuser@yottadb>"
-   gpg: Signature made Fri 05 Dec 2014 06:28:30 AM EST using RSA key ID A863791B
+   gpg: Signature made Mon 22 Jan 2018 15:28:30 PM EST using RSA key ID A863791B
-   gpg: Good signature from "Helen Keymaster (Demo for GT.M Workshop) <helen.keymaster@gt.m>"
+   gpg: Good signature from "Mary Keymaster (Demo for Acculturation) <mary.keymaster@yottadb>"
    gpg: WARNING: This key is not certified with a trusted signature!
    gpg:          There is no indication that the signature belongs to the owner.
    Primary key fingerprint: 983C C19C 26F4 4188 FDEB  F20B DD6A 26FA A863 791B